apathetic/modular-synth/modular-synth/README.md

   - ~~clicking on outlet (not drag) errors out~~
   - ~~audio no longer connecting~~

+- Tangental things
+  - create server that spits out OSC notes, 24/7.
+Different styles / genres depending on time of day (like a radio station).
+Then, hook Note-In up to it.

 - VUEX
   - ~~store state of app~~